Enemico/kvm-build/README.md

 ## KVM-BUILD

-A lightweight Linux private "cloud" VM solution
+A lightweight Linux VM solution

-This set of scripts creates and administrates a set of Linux distributions running as virtual machines on bare metal.
+This set of scripts creates and administrates a set of Linux Debian machines running as virtual machines on bare metal.
-Automating installations of base "golden" images, spawning fresh vms at light speed, destroying unneeded slaves are some of the features here included.
+Automating installations of base "golden" images, spawning fresh vms at light speed, destroying unneeded slaves are some of the features here included. and services.
-These scripts are well tested and have been used in production environments, mostly in connection with jenkins and the need for fresh build and deploy slaves, but also to run small websites and services.

 I am perfectly aware of the fact that this is not the most elegant possible implementation (bash is bash), but is also very compact and lightweight, and i have tried very hard to keep my coding neatly organized and well commented, so it is easy to debug.

-The scripts in the actual format are meant to be used either on an Ubuntu xenial or a Centos 7 installation, being it your laptop or a server, and provide an easy implementation of a
-"private cloud" using qemu-kvm, qemu-img, libvirt and libguestfs.
-Common distributions as Ubuntu 18 and 20, Debian 8, Debian9, Centos6 and Centos7 are supported and tested, and more flavours will be added later.

 The spawning process is quite fast ( less than 60 s ) and the size of the installations remains very compact because the spawns use a read only "golden image" ( a standard installation of the corresponding Linux distribution ) as a backing file for the ( qcow2 formatted ) filesystem the spawn OS is using, in a "snapshot" or "diff" fashion.
 Once the spawn has booted